WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 authenticated caller ID.

 With RIPP, we remedy this by requiring the client and servers to implement STIR.
-Since RIPP is meant for peering between providers (and not client-to-server connections), STIR is applicable.
-RIPP clients must either insert a signed passport, or pass one through if it exists.
+RIPP clients must either insert a signed passport, or pass one through.
 Similarly, RIPP servers must act as verifying parties and reject any calls that omit a passport.
+In cases where the RIPP client is an end device, it still inserts a passport - but uses a self-signed certificate.

-* CJ - Need to check we have all the things needed in an Passport.
+[TODO: Need to check we have all the things needed in an Passport.]

 ## Calls Separate from Connections